lauringlab/CodonShuffle/README.md

 -m Genomic feature(s) to be used

 * Specifies the genomic features incorporated into final least squares distance.
 Default is all.
-If only a subset are desired, the user must specify each: CAI, ENC, VFOLD, MFOLD, DN, CPB separated by space.
+If only a subset are desired, the user must specify each: CAI, ENC, VFOLD, UFOLD, DN, CPB separated by space.
 Two options are given for assessing free energy of RNA folding as described below.
 UNAfold is more efficient, but only commercially available.
-MFold is free.
+ViennaRNA Fold is free.
 The user should specify which folding algorithm to use (if any) in the -m command.

 -g Graphics